uesleibros/wasabi/README.md

 **Typical use cases for middleware:**
 * Transparent logging of all sent and received bytes
 * Custom payload encryption or HMAC signing before the frame leaves the socket
-* Compression schemes beyond `permessage-deflate`
+* Compression schemes beyond `permessage-deflate` (if you prefer not to use the dedicated compression slot)
 * Metrics collection (byte counters, message rates) without polluting application code

 ## Protocol and Compression Extensions

-Beyond middleware, Wasabi exposes two dedicated extension slots per connection.
+Beyond middleware, Wasabi exposes two dedicated extension slots per connection, reinforcing the framework’s modular design.

 **Protocol Handler** (`WasabiUseProtocol`): A single object that receives parsed text and binary messages after the WebSocket frame layer has processed them.
-This is the cleanest integration point for application-level protocols without touching the WebSocket engine.
+This is the cleanest integration point for application-level protocols without touching the transport engine.

 ```vb
 Dim myProto As New MyMqttProtocol
 WasabiUseProtocol myProto, h
 ```

 **Compression Handler** (`WasabiUseCompression`): An object that implements `Deflate` and `Inflate` methods.
-When registered, it replaces the built-in `permessage-deflate` path, allowing you to supply alternative compression algorithms (LZ4, Brotli, Zstandard) without forking the module.
+This slot replaces the built-in compression path, allowing you to supply any algorithm (LZ4, Brotli, Zstandard) without forking the module.
+The core itself is **completely independent** of any compression library.

 ```vb
 Dim lz4 As New MyLZ4Compressor